 Headed into the post-health-reform era, voluntary benefits options continue to demonstrate value and grow in popularity with employers of all sizes by:

-Maximizing the overall benefits strategy: Most voluntary benefits policies can be offered, sold or provided with or without corresponding major medical plans, and research shows that offering these benefits help round out an overall benefits package.
-For example, employees enrolled in voluntary benefits options are more likely to be extremely or very satisfied with their benefits options than those who don’t have the options available at work (69 percent compared to 50 percent).4
+Maximizing the overall benefits strategy: Most voluntary benefits policies can be offered, sold or provided with or without corresponding major medical plans, and research shows that offering these benefits helps round out an overall benefits package.
+For example, employees enrolled in voluntary benefits options are more likely to be extremely or very satisfied with their benefits options than those who don’t have the options available at work (64 percent compared to 49 percent).1

 Offering options with little to no cost to the bottom line: Voluntary policies can be offered at no direct cost to the policyholder’s employer.
 You can choose to contribute a portion of the premium or simply make the products available for your workforce to purchase.
 Carriers such as Aflac offer payroll deduction without any added direct cost to your business.

 Many businesses make voluntary benefits available to their workforces, and the number is increasing as companies seek solutions to growing health care costs.
-A 2013 study by Towers Watson predicts that the percentage of employers that expect voluntary benefits to be very important to their total rewards strategies will more than double over the next five years.
-Survey participants indicated the primary reasons are the ability to personalize benefits to meet employees’ needs and lifestyles and to show how voluntary benefits enrich the company’s total rewards packages.6
+A study by Towers Watson predicts that the percentage of employers that expect voluntary benefits to be very important to their total rewards strategies will more than double over the next five years.
+Survey participants indicated the primary reasons are the ability to personalize benefits to meet employees’ needs and lifestyles as well as to show how voluntary benefits enrich the company’s total rewards packages.5

 These plans can be added to companies’ benefits portfolios with no direct effect on their bottom lines, and they give workers the opportunity to enroll in the options that best suit their needs and their budgets.

-For a more in-depth look at voluntary benefits, check out Voluntary insurance 101 and The growing importance of voluntary insurance benefits.
+For a more in-depth look at voluntary benefits, check out Voluntary insurance 101.

 3Definitions and examples were adapted from healthcare.gov/glossary.